Approved by the Governing Council December 2, 2020

 - Invest in social media & marketing and reach out to media to spread our new vision and brand.

-- Assign director and Council members to attend events and meetings across the city to share our work and offer our historical resources.
+- Assign director and board members to attend events and meetings across the city to share our work and offer our historical resources.

 - Make friends with potential partners to build strong, ongoing relationships leading to active collaboration.